 - PrEP is a once-daily medication to prevent transmission of HIV

 - When used consistently, PrEP has been shown to reduce the risk of HIV infection by up to 99%

 - PrEP does not protect against sexually transmitted infections (i.e., Gonorrhea, Chlamydia, Syphilis etc.)

-To learn more about the basics of PrEP before deciding if it’s right for you, watch our PrEP 101 video series!
+To learn more about the basics of PrEP before deciding if it’s right for you, watch our PrEP 101 video series on YouTube!

 Paying for PrEP

-Apart from these programs, we have a robust insurance navigation team that is also available to assist patients apply for Market Place and Medicaid plans.
-Finally, our goal at Callen-Lorde is to make HIV BioMedical interventions accessible and affordable, if you are not able to see us in person at our sites, we are available over the phone at 212-271-7293.
+Apart from these programs, we have a robust insurance navigation team that is also available to assist patients apply for public insurance plans.
+Our goal at Callen-Lorde is to make HIV prevention accessible and affordable.